 This is for your own benefit as well as your personas: You may need to explain new efficiencies to your audience.
 Your buyer personas may even shift towards being tech-savvy buyers.
 And for some B2B businesses, you will need to overcome the major buyer concerns to adopting IoT, which include those above:

 40% of IoT buyers are concerned about data privacy, and another 40% are worried about the security of IoT solutions.

 This means messaging must be solid for IoT marketers, and content must address real problems and solutions that an IoT infrastructure presents.

-Like mentioned before, security concerns area growing dilemma for enterprises in the era of cloud computing and IoT.
+As mentioned before, security concerns are a growing dilemma for enterprises in the era of cloud computing and IoT.
 Consequently, fears may prevent buyers from innovating past legacy systems:

 36% of buyers think the cloud is no more secure, somewhat less secure, or much less secure than legacy systems.